undecV/Links/readme.md

 - Link Blocks with FontAwesome Icons.
 - Image Blocks (clickable).
 - Text Blocks.
-- Blank Blocks.
+- Foldaway Blocks.

 ## How to Use

-1. Copy the `index.html` file to your `www-data` folder or your web server’s root directory.
+1. Copy the `index.html` and `links.css` files into your `www-data` folder or your web server’s root directory.
 2. Modify the contents of `index.html` to customize your links and content as needed.